Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Configure scanning mode

 Below are examples of the two types of image scans.
-For a detailed explanation of their differences, refer to the documentation
+For a detailed explanation of their differences, refer to the Images concept page.

 a) Distributed